Tuesday, January 11, 2011

 Equus is art that manages to be about violence without adding to the culture of violence.
 Neither the Peter Shaffer play nor the 1977 film adaptation by Sidney Lumet are likely to provoke copycats to act out the violence that is the subject of their art.
 Alan Strang, the boy who blinds six horses with a metal spike, doesn't inspire admiration or contempt, only pity.
 His cruel attack on demigods of his own creation is a desperate act, performed in the midst of despair and excruciating mental pain.

-Alan Strang's fictional parents -- like Jared Loughner's real world parents -- are unable to explain their son's madness.
-Unlike the Loughner parents who, reportedly, blame themselves for the way Loughner turned out, Strang's parents are not willing to shoulder any responsibility for Strang.
-And, while Shaffer hints at the roles Strang's mother's religiosity and repressed sexuality and his father's hypocrisy may have played in Alan's descent into a secret world, ruled by improbable gods, ultimately, Shaffer lets the parents and society off the hook.
+Alan Strang's parents are unable to explain their son's madness and they're not willing to shoulder any responsibility for Strang.
+While Shaffer hints at the roles Strang's mother's religiosity and repressed sexuality and his father's hypocrisy may have played in Alan's descent into a secret world, ruled by improbable gods, ultimately, Shaffer lets the parents and society off the hook.
 The connections are just too complex.

 Self-flagellation.
 Equus (1977) United Artists Peter Firth as Alan Strang